Margaret Dryburgh: Second World War

 The outbreak of the Second World War put an end to her missionary work.
 When Singapore fell in 1942, Dryburgh tried to escape from the advancing Japanese forces by ship, but was captured with other missionaries.
 The women were taken to a Japanese internment camp at Sumatra, where death from disease and malnutrition was common.
 Despite the squalid conditions, Dryburgh retained her indomitable "British Bulldog" spirit throughout, as well as her strong Christian faith.

 Within days of arriving at the camp, Dryburgh started arranging church services for her fellow inmates, as well as a Glee Club, hymn singing, writing classes and poetry sessions.
 She also ran a short story club for the prisoners and produced a monthly camp magazine which included articles on cookery, a children's section and a crossword puzzle.

 Her primary interest, though, was her musical work.
-After joining forces with fellow musician, Norah Chambers, a graduate of the Royal Academy of Music in London, the pair formed a camp choir.
-Dryburgh wrote down pages of music from memory, from baroque to contemporary, for the Vocal Orchestra to perform, as well as pieces of her own light classical compositions.
+After joining forces with fellow musician, Norah Chambers, a graduate of the Royal Academy of Music in London, the pair formed a camp choir, the Women's Vocal Orchestra of Sumatra.
+Dryburgh wrote down pages of music from memory, from baroque to contemporary, for the vocal orchestra to perform, as well as pieces of her own light classical compositions.
 The music was arranged in four parts, which were hummed by the women to give the effect of an orchestra, and included pieces by Handel, Chopin, Brahms and Beethoven.
 Even the Japanese soldiers were said to be amazed at what they heard, inviting themselves to the concerts.
 The Captives' Hymn was one of the pieces written by Dryburgh, and was sung each Sunday during church services.

 The concerts continued throughout 1944 and into 1945.
 The chorus ceased to function, however, once over half of its members had died.

 Constant hunger and disease eventually took their toll on Dryburgh, who died on 21 April 1945, a few days after the women were transferred to a camp at Loebok Linggau.
 She had become ill on the three-day journey from Bangka Island camp, and eventually succumbed to dysentery.
 The remaining inmates buried Dryburgh among some rubber trees at Belau camp on Sumatra two days later.
-She was later reburied in the Dutch War Grave Cemetery in Java in 1951.
+She was reburied in the Dutch War Grave Cemetery in Java in 1951.